-Veins can sometimes be used to replace arteries that are diseased.
-The process of removing them is called harvesting.
+Veins are sometimes used to replace arteries that are diseased.
+Removing them is called harvesting.

 Reasons for Procedure

 Vein grafts are most often used to channel blood flow around blocked arteries.